 Deleted the following footnote and references to it because we now have a date for this transition:

 * SHA-1 MAY be used with RSA keys until SHA-256 is supported widely by browsers used by a substantial portion of relying-parties worldwide.

+Just to make this more clear, I rejected a few deletions of the “*” footnote and rephrased this to read, “SHA-1 has been deprecated, although it MAY be used with RSA keys to sign Subordinate CA Certificates, Cross Certificates, and Subscriber Certificates until January 1, 2016.
+SHA-256 is CAs SHOULD advise their Customers that Subscriber Certificates signed with SHA1 will stop working in major browsers on January 1, 2017supported widely by browsers used by a substantial portion of relying-parties worldwide.”

 Split the rows for “Minimum DSA modulus and divisor size (bits)” into two rows (one for modulus and one for divisor) – the repeated info was not clear in the table.

+I have put the rows back together and tried to explain the significance of L N p and q.
+Then, hidden in the same footnote “**”, I noticed that we said these things, so I just deleted it in the footnote.

 Appendix A ‐ Cryptographic Algorithm and Key Requirements (Normative)